MPs in firing line over ‘stag do’-style antics on Armistice Day flight

 Three MPs are facing a dressing down from the defence secretary after being accused of being drunk and “lairy” on a flight to visit troops in Gibraltar for Armistice Day commemorations.

-Gray said he would be “having a word” with the under-fire MPs, but added that the three-day trip had not officially begun until Wednesday, so the trio “were simply civilians on the way to a visit” when the row kicked off.
+Chair of the Armed Forces Parliamentary Scheme, Conservative MP James Gray, said he would be “having a word” with the under-fire MPs, but added that the three-day trip had not officially begun until Wednesday, so the trio “were simply civilians on the way to a visit” when the row kicked off.

 He told The Times that “had they got drunk in an officers’ mess, that would be my responsibility and I would, without question, dismiss the Labour MP from the course”.